zsquareplusc/python-msp430-tools/doc/utilities.rst

 ``msp430.memory.convert``
 -------------------------

-This is a command line tool that can load multiple binaries, combine them and output a binary of the same or different file type.
+This is a command line tool that can load multiple hex files, combine them and output a hex file of the same or different file type.
 (run as ``python -m msp430.memory.convert``)

 Usage: convert.py [options] [INPUT...]